 This luscious, layered Raspberry Cream Cheese Coffee Cake is a perpetual favorite!
 Perfect for your next brunch!

 This layered breakfast treat is my go-to for overnight company, bringing to coffees and even friends who need a pick me up.
-This Sour Cream Coffee Cake is sweet and tender, and topped with a luscious layer of cream cheese, then jam as well as streusel and nuts.
+This Sour Cream Coffee Cake is sweet and tender and topped with a luscious layer of cream cheese, then jam, streusel, and nuts.
 The picky hubby happily removes the almonds so he can indulge!